Irrelon/irrelon-path/README.md

 # Irrelon Path
-A powerful JSON path processor.
+A powerful JSON path processor with no dependencies.
 Allows you to drill into JSON objects with a simple dot-delimited path format e.g. "obj.name"

 ## What Can It Do?